yuchengxj/Secure-sampling-benchmark/README.md

 Other parameters (bit length presenting samples, accuracy of bernoulli sampling etc.) will be automatically chosed and optimized by the program.

 The compilation will compute optimized parameters, decide input (operation) size, and generate bytecodes for execution.
+It also randomly generates the inputs and saves them in Player-Data/Input-P0-0, Player-Data/Input-P1-0...

 #### Run compiled protocol
 Run the protocol and check the time and communication.
 ```
 make shamir-bmr-party.x
-bash Scripts/shamir-bmr.sh -v test-sampling-main -IF Player-Data/biased-input (Player-Data/client-input (for dng))
+bash Scripts/shamir-bmr.sh -v test-sampling-main
 ```
 test-sampling-main can be executed with other protocols in Scripts, e.g. yao's protocol.

 ```
 make yao-party.x
-bash Scripts/yao.sh -v test-sampling-main -IF <path of input random bits or partial noise>
+bash Scripts/yao.sh -v test-sampling-main
 ```

 ### Get the main results in the paper